Get

 What Can You Do to Make It Possible to Live With a Pit Bull?

-It depends on how bad your allergies are and how willing you are to put in place all the possible measures to reduce the allergen load in your home.
-If you or any of your family members have severe allergies, living with a dog might not be possible, but this is something that you can discuss with your doctor.
+It depends on how bad your allergies are and how willing you are to take all possible measures to reduce the allergen load in your home.
+If you or any of your family members have severe allergies, living with a dog might not be possible, but that is something that you can discuss with your doctor.

-But if your allergies are on the mild side and you really want to bring a Pit Bull into your home, you can try the following tips to help lessen your discomfort.
+If your allergies are mild and you really want to bring a Pit Bull into your home, you can try the following tips to lessen your discomfort.
 Just remember that any cleaning, grooming, or bathing should be done, ideally, by a non-allergy sufferer.
-If this is not possible, you should wear a disposable facial mask and wash your hands thoroughly afterward.
+If that is impossible, you should wear a disposable facial mask and wash your hands thoroughly afterward.

 Pitbull with Owner